Sasanika/iPourSmartKettleESP8266/README.md

 ## Getting Started

-To get started with the iPour Smart Kettle product, simply clone this repository to your local machine and follow the instructions in the README file provided.
+To get started with the iPour Smart Kettle product, simply clone this repository to your local machine.
 ## Support

 If you have any questions or need assistance, please contact our support team at ipour4321@gmail.com.